state-adapt/state-adapt/libs/spaghetti-core/README.md

 JavaScript, DOM, and framework recognizers are enabled by default.
 Void-only mutation APIs, including RxJS subjects, React setters, Angular signals, and StateAdapt stores, do not need built-in fallback recognizers.
-Programmatic core consumers can supply `CommandRecognizer` objects or `apiPatterns`.
-The ESLint plugin's unified `apis` option compiles custom recognition entries into those patterns.
-Recognizers identify only the API and resource; the shared analyzer remains responsible for resolution, distance, propagation, and scoring.
+Programmatic core consumers can supply `CommandRecognizer` objects or JSON-friendly `apis` definitions.
+An API definition can recognize a call and assign its leaf penalty;
+zero-penalty commands are discarded before propagation.
+Framework entry points have zero penalties by default and can be overridden by name.

 Scores have an additive `scoreBreakdown`.
-Configure command-kind bases, API-specific bases, declaration-line distance, function-call distance, scope, file and folder crossings, same-function distance, and function size through `AnalysisOptions.scoring`.
+Configure command-kind bases, external penalties, declaration-line distance, function-call distance, scope, file and folder crossings, same-function distance, and function size through `AnalysisOptions.scoring`.
+Commands whose target or implementation is outside the analyzed program receive an external penalty of `100` by default.

 Analysis is type-aware. `analyzeFile` creates a reusable in-memory TypeScript program, `analyzeProject` loads project compiler settings, and `analyzeProgram`